Accelerate Your Engineering Delivery Goals

 Goals of the framework

-Integrate a remote team as an extension of the HQ tema in terms of culture, processes and KPIs.
+Integrate a remote team as an extension of the HQ team in terms of culture, processes and KPIs.

 Take a data driven approach to continuously surface up the health of the team productivity in a transparent way.